History of Lebanon: Classical Antiquity

-After the gradual decline of their strength, the Phoenician city-states on the Lebanese coast were conquered outright in 539 BCE by Achaemenid Persia under Cyrus the Great.
-Under Darius I, the area comprising Phoenicia, Palestine, Syria, and Cyprus was administered in a single satrapy and paid a yearly tribute of three hundred and fifty talents.
+After the gradual decline of their strength, the Phoenician city-states on the Lebanese coast were conquered outright in 539 BC by Achaemenid Persia under Cyrus the Great.
+Under Darius I, the area comprising Phoenicia, Canaan, Syria, and Cyprus was administered in a single satrapy and paid a yearly tribute of three hundred and fifty talents.
 By comparison, Egypt and Libya paid seven hundred talents.
 Many Phoenician colonies continued their independent existence—most notably Carthage.
 The Persians forced some of the population to migrate to Carthage, which remained a powerful nation until the Second Punic War.

 The Phoenicians of Tyre showed greater solidarity with their former colony Carthage than loyalty towards Persian king Cambyses, by refusing to sail against the former when ordered.

 The Phoenicians furnished the bulk of the Persian fleet during the Greco-Persian Wars.
 Herodotus considers them as "the best sailors" in the Persian fleet.
 Phoenicians under Xerxes I were equally commended for their ingenuity in building the Xerxes Canal.
 Nevertheless, they were harshly punished by the Persian king following the Battle of Salamis, which culminated in a defeat for the Achaemenid Empire.

 In 350 or 345 BC, a rebellion in Sidon led by Tennes was crushed by Artaxerxes III.
 Its destruction was described by Diodorus Siculus.

 After two centuries of Persian rule, the Macedonian ruler Alexander the Great, during his war against Persia, attacked and burned Tyre, the most prominent Phoenician city.
-He conquered what is now Lebanon and other nearby regions in 332 BCE.
+He conquered what is now Lebanon and other nearby regions in 332 BC.
 After Alexander's death the region was absorbed into the Seleucid Empire and became known as Coele-Syria.

+In 64 BC, the region was conquered by a Roman army under general Pompey and became a part of the Roman state.
 Christianity was introduced to the coastal plain of Lebanon from neighboring Galilee, already in the 1st century.
 The region, as with the rest of Syria and much of Anatolia, became a major center of Christianity.
-In the 4th century it was incorporated into the Christian Byzantine Empire.
 Mount Lebanon and its coastal plain became part of the Diocese of the East, divided to provinces of Phoenice Paralia and Phoenice Libanensis (which also extended over large parts of modern Syria).

 During the late 4th and early 5th centuries in Lebanon, a hermit named Maron established a monastic tradition, focused on the importance of monotheism and asceticism, near the mountain range of Mount Lebanon.
 The monks who followed Maron spread his teachings among the native Lebanese Christians and remaining pagans in the mountains and coast of Lebanon.
 These Lebanese Christians came to be known as Maronites, and moved into the mountains to avoid religious persecution by Roman authorities.
 During the frequent Roman–Persian Wars that lasted for many centuries, the Sassanid Persians occupied what is now Lebanon from 619 to 629.